LearningNightOwl/Introduction/README.md

 3. **Engage with the Community:**

-   - Join the [Discussions](https://github.com/your-username/SharingCyberSec/discussions) tab to interact with others.
+   - Join the discussions to interact with others.
    - Comment on pull requests and share your thoughts.

 ## How to Share